Rename, Select, Copy, Fill and Clear. Master powerful Alpha, Mask, Reference and Merge functions through the Layer Options menu.

 In the Layers panel, tap a layer to bring up Layer Options, then tap Clear.

 This will clear the contents of the entire layer, and reset the layer opacity to 100%.
-However, it will not reset the blend mode or change the layer name.
+It will not reset the blend mode or change the layer name.

 Lock the transparency of a layer.

-Any further drawing or painting will only affect the existing artwork on that layer, leaving transparent areas untouched.
+Any further drawing or painting will only affect the existing artwork on that layer.
+This will leave transparent areas untouched.

 As a shortcut, you can swipe a layer left-to-right with two fingers to activate Alpha Lock.

 A checkered background in the layer thumbnail indicates Alpha Lock is active.